Five Marines missing after two US aircraft collide, crash into sea off Japan

 The two aircraft had launched from Marine Corps Air Station Iwakuni and were conducting regular training when the incident occurred, it said.

-(Reporting by Phil Stewart and Idrees Ali in Washington, Kaori Kaneko, Tim Kelly, Kiyoshi Takenaka and Mayuko Ono in Tokyo; Writing by Chang-Ran Kim; Editing by Peter Cooney, Rosalba O'Brien and Michael Perry)
+(Reporting by Phil Stewart and Idrees Ali in Washington, Kaori Kaneko, Tim Kelly, Elaine Lies and Mayuko Ono in Tokyo; Writing by Chang-Ran Kim; Editing by Peter Cooney, Rosalba O'Brien and Michael Perry)